takeuchi-masaki/DigitalLogicSimulator/Report/projectReport.md

 ## Methodology

 The project adopted an agile development methodology, with iterative testing and refinement.
 Java Swing was used for the graphical user interface, ensuring cross-platform compatibility and ease of use.
-A focus on modularity allowed for flexible addition or alteration of components during the development process.

 ## Implementation Details